Onewheel Pint Review

-We found the self-balancing circuitry began to push back at this speed and prevented us from going any faster but we did hit the 16 mph speed when going downhill with this board, according to its companion app.
+We found the self-balancing circuitry began to push back at this speed and prevented us from going any faster, but we did hit the 16 mph speed when going downhill with this board, according to its companion app.

 To compare the acceleration of each board, we repeated the above test but this time had the Pint start from a stationary position.
 This board did exceptionally well, having one of the fastest average times of the group.
-It's exceptionally quick to start and doesn't take long at all to hit its maximum speed.
+It's exceptionally quick to start and doesn't take long to hit its maximum speed.

 Our next metric focused on the effective range of the Pint, comprising 20% of its final score.
-This is a particularly important metric for this board, since it essentially transforms into a giant paperweight when its battery is dead and can't be ridden around manually, like a typical electric skateboard.
+This is a particularly important metric for this board since it essentially transforms into a giant paperweight when its battery is dead and can't be ridden around manually, like a typical electric skateboard.
 Luckily, the Pint did decently well in this set of tests, earning a score in the middle of the group.

 We also timed how long it took for the battery to recharge when it was completely depleted and found that it took just under two hours for the Pint, which was a bit longer than the one hour and twenty minutes that the manufacturer claims it takes.

 Next, we tested out how effectively each of these boards can climb hills of varying steepness, which accounts for 15% of the final score for each product.
 To score the performance of the Pint, we started on a hill with a 5% grade, then worked up steeper and steeper hills until it couldn't make it up.
-The Onewheel Pint did exceptionally well in this metric, earning one of the top scores of the entire groups.
+The Onewheel Pint did exceptionally well in this metric, earning one of the top scores of the entire group.

 This electric skateboard zoomed right up a hill with a 14-15% grade without slowing down or hesitating in the slightest.
-We think this board had plenty of power to go up an even steeper hill but the bottom of the board would begin to drag if the hill was any steeper.
+We think this board had plenty of power to go up an even steeper hill, but the bottom of the board would begin to drag if the hill was any steeper.

 For our Build metric — worth 10% of the total score for each E-skateboard — we ranked and compared how much each board weighed, how the remote felt, how responsive the board is to inputs, and the quality of the customer service and support.
-The Pint did quite well, scoring close to the top of the group.
+The Pint did quite well, scoring towards the top of the group.

 The Pint does not have a remote and responds to your weight shifting forward and back to control the speed and leaning to turn.
-It responds very rapidly to inputs and has an easy to use companion app on your smartphone to change the riding modes.
-Customer service was responsive to our questions and the Pint has one of the longer warranty periods of the group of 12 months.
+It responds very rapidly to inputs and has an easy-to-use companion app on your smartphone to change the riding modes.
+Customer service was responsive to our questions, and the Pint has one of the longer warranty periods of the group of 12 months.

 For our last series of tests, which constitutes the remaining 10% of the score, we compared how quickly each board can stop on flat ground from a moderate speed and how easy it is to control your speed when descending hills.
 The Pint finished out our tests with another top-notch performance, again earning one of the highest scores of the group.